Neoen: History

-In 2020, building work began on the Yllikkälä Power Reserve in Finland (30 MW/30 MWh) and the Victorian Big Battery in Australia (300 MW/450 MWh).
-Work also began on Western Downs (460 MWp), Neoen’s largest solar park and Australia's and Neoen's largest solar parkthe largest of its kind in Australia.
+In 2020, building work began on the Yllikkälä Power Reserve in Finland (30 MW/30 MWh) Work also began on Western Downs (460 MWp), Neoen's largest solar park and the largest of its kind in Australia.

 In June 2020, the company entered the SBF120, MSCI France Small Cap Index and S&P Global Clean Energy indexes.

 In April 2021 Neoen increased its capital by €600 million.
-The company had 4.1 GW in operation and under construction in 15 countries and set itself the target of 10 GW by 2025.
+The company had 4.1 GW in operation or under construction in 15 countries and set itself the target of reaching 10 GW in 2025.

-Neoen reached the milestone of 1 GW of renewable energy under operation or construction in France.
-In December, the Victorian Big Battery (300 MW / 450 MWh) was commissioned.
-It is the largest battery in Australia and one of the biggest in the world.
-In December, the company also began construction of its largest wind farm, Goyder Renewables Zone (412 MW) in Australia.
+In July 2021 Neoen reached the milestone of 1 GW of renewable energy under operation or construction in France.
+In December 2021, the Victorian Big Battery (300 MW / 450 MWh) was commissioned.
+It is the largest battery in Australia and one of the biggest in the world, and it is now owned by HMC Capital.
+Also in December, the company also began construction of its largest wind farm, Goyder South Stage 1 (412 MW) in South Australia.

-In April 2022, Neoen launched a virtual battery service, with AGL Energy as its first customer.